 In July 1857 Ferdinand Gregorovius, a German historian best known for his studies on medieval Rome, visited Subiaco to look at some documents in the library of the Benedictine monastery of S. Scolastica.
-In the following year a German paper published Subiaco das šlteste Benediktinerkloster des Abendlandes, a short account describing this monastery and that of S. Benedetto (aka Sacro Speco), which is located nearby (you can read the English translation by Dorothea Roberts in Bill Thayer's Web Site).
-Gregorovius provided his readers with a detailed historical background of the two monasteries.
+In the following year a German paper published Subiaco das šlteste Benediktinerkloster des Abendlandes, a short account describing this monastery and that of S. Benedetto (aka Sacro Speco), which is located nearby.

 Subiaco is situated in the upper valley of the River Aniene and its Abbots made many attempts to gain control over Trevi, at the end of the valley.
-The name of the town means three roads (similar to Fontana di Trevi in Rome), because in addition to the road towards Subiaco, other roads led from Trevi to Alatri (via Guarcino) and to Anagni (via Piglio/Acuto).
+The name of the town means three roads (similar to S. Maria a Trevi in Rome), because in addition to the road towards Subiaco, other roads led from Trevi to Alatri (via Guarcino) and to Anagni (via Piglio/Acuto).

 View towards the Apennines and the very end of the River Aniene valley (Filettino is not visible)

 Trevi is a very ancient town and during the Roman Empire it was very prosperous because its position favoured trading activities.
 What had been an advantage turned into its contrary in the following centuries because it exposed Trevi to raids by the Saracens who established a permanent base south of Terracina.
 Some of its inhabitants sought refuge at the very end of the valley and founded Filettino, a small settlement hidden into the mountains.
 Trevi was a bishopric see but in 1066 its diocese was united to that of Anagni.